-- 1) The Dean is responsible for student guidance, including informing students of opportunities for academic endeavour within the programme and via extracurricular avenues. - 2) Each student is appointed a Study Advisor. - 3) The Study Advisor supervises the student and advises him on study-related matters, as well as personal problems that may be affecting the student's studies. - 4) If a student wishes to make use of his right to specific supervision or special facilities, they must contact the Study Advisor.
+- 1) The Dean is responsible for student guidance, including informing students of opportunities for academic endeavour within the programme and via extracurricular avenues.
+The Dean has given a mandate to the Programme Director of the Programme to execute the tasks of student guidance. - 2) Each student is appointed a Study Advisor. - 3) The Study Advisor supervises the student and advises him on study-related matters, as well as personal problems that may be affecting the student's studies. - 4) If a student wishes to make use of his right to specific supervision or special facilities, they must contact the Study Advisor.
 The Study Advisor records the agreements made with the student. - 5) The following applies to the entitlement to special facilities: - a) demonstrable circumstances beyond the student's control or extenuating personal circumstances; - b) if necessary and where possible, dispensation from participation in exams or tests and/or the availability of special facilities for exams and tests.
 Such dispensation and additional opportunities for tests may only be granted by the Examination Board.